adamgunther1/checks-for-understanding/module-2/backend/week_two.md

 Now how would you find the owner of the team with an id of 4?

+owner.teams.find(4)

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.

+student has many teachers and a teacher has many students

+Student Table

+Teacher Table

+Student_Teacher join Table

 6. Define foreign key, primary key, and schema.

+foreign key associates the id of the table that the table belongs to

+primary key is the id

+schema allows us to see how our database is structured

 7. Describe the relationship between a foreign key on one table and a primary key on another table.

+They are used to created relationship between the two tables

 8. What are the parts of an HTTP response?

+get, post, delete, put, patch

+request, receive

 ### Optional Questions